bellmorecode/PeopleDirectory/README.md

-# PeopleDirectory
+# People Directory

-Office365 People Directory
+This is a sample application that is ready to use in a Production SharePoint environment or within a Teams Environment.